 - Litlavík: the simplest thing that might still be called a wiki, in PHP.

 - Hel: my playground for learning and experimenting with language design and implementation.
-Currently a compiler from an R5RS Scheme subset to C, written in an R5RS Scheme subset.
+Hel v0.3 combines Lisp-style macros with a semi-conventional, non-Lisp syntax.

 - Neander-js and Ahmes-js: simulators for the Neander and Ahmes didactical architectures.